 welcome to banff

-come emjoy Iconic mountain views.
+come enjoy Iconic mountain views.

 get active in banff